dexlab-io/fvm/README.md

 Actions are stateless by default, the state they do use is passed as a parameter and the output of a action is returned by the action function and passed along to the next one.
 This concept is often referred to as functional programming and is widely uses in redux which manages state in a similar manner.

-If an Action relies on other contracts these are fetched from the Registry at runtime to allow for upgrading of these contracts by the FIQ DAO.
+If an Action relies on other contracts these are fetched from the Registry at runtime to allow for upgrading of these contracts by the Pie DAO.

 Actions can append to the shared state or modify existing entries.